lyleresnick/lyleresnick.github.io/_posts/2017-09-03-Solving-a-Complex-UITableView-Using-the-VIPER-Architecture.md

 The naming of the output protocol methods have been changed to align it with the VIPER structure.
 The `TransactionListTransformerOutput` protocol is now called the `TransactionListViewReadyUseCaseOutput` protocol and the `append` methods have been renamed to `present` methods.

-You will notice that I added two methods to the protocol: `presentInit()` and `presentReport()`.
-In real world situations, you might generate the report a number of times to, say, keep it up to date.
+Two methods have been added to the protocol: `presentInit()` and `presentReport()`.
+These methods will allow the report to be regenerated so it can be refreshed.
 In the previous version, it was assumed that it would not be regenerated.

 ```swift
 protocol TransactionListViewReadyUseCaseOutput: class {